Tips for Dealing with Smokey & Stressful Times

 The medicine / energy of the lungs is about grief and letting go.

-It is common for emotions of fear, sadness, grief, anger & resentment to surface.
+It is common for emotions of fear, sadness, grief, anger & resentment to surface when the lungs are being physically challenged.
 There is nothing wrong with you for feeling any or all of the above.
 It is simply being human.
+It is also the nature of the lungs… to release and let go, just like an exhale or a sigh.

 Can you allow yourself space to feel & process what is coming up?